deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

 The described workflow supposes usage of downloaded from DEEP Open Catalogue Docker images, i.e. you need either `docker <https://docs.docker.com/install/#supported-platforms>`_ or `udocker <https://github.com/indigo-dc/udocker/releases>`_ tool.

-**1. Workflow intro**
+1. Workflow intro
+""""""""""""""""""

-1) `DEEPaaS API <https://deepaas.readthedocs.io/en/stable/>`_ uses port 5000 for access, one therefore has to map the container and host ports, see Examples below.
+a. `DEEPaaS API <https://deepaas.readthedocs.io/en/stable/>`_ uses port 5000 for access, one therefore has to map the container and host ports, see :ref:`sec-examples`.

-2) Following two directories inside the docker container are used for input and output:
+b.
+Following two directories inside the docker container are used for input and output:

 +--------------------------------+----------------------------------------+
 | **Directory inside container** |             **Description**            |